 2. Apply, no matter what.
-According to the American Council on Education, every year, more than 1.5 million students who qualify for Pell grants miss out on the free government cash simply because they don't fill out the Free Application for Federal Student Aid, or FAFSA, paperwork.
+According to the American Council on Education, every year, millions of students who qualify for Pell Grants miss out on the free government cash simply because they don't fill out the Free Application for Federal Student Aid, or FAFSA, paperwork.
 In fact, regardless of assets or household income, all dependent students qualify for Stafford loans.
 But you can only get them if you file your FAFSA.

 4. Save in parents' names.
 No mortgage payment, no electric bill, no insurance premium -- the life of a student is fiscally sweet.
 But the government does expect students to contribute financially to their own education.
-Dependent students are expected to put 35 percent of all income, savings and trust fund cash toward college, while parents are expected to use only 5.6 percent of their assets for this purpose.
+Dependent students are expected to apply up to 20 percent of assets toward college, while parents contribute up to 5.64 percent of their assets.
 Instead of stockpiling money in your child's account, keep it in your own or stick it in a 529 plan.

 5. Ditch your debt.
 While aid officers will consider what you've got, they won't consider what you owe.
 Consider liquidating funds that could count against you by paying off loans or credit card debt.
 Beyond simply increasing your child's eligibility for federal grants and scholarships, eliminating debt will also help your family qualify for larger, lower-interest loans.